developer-program/engineering-track/docs/security/juice-shop.md

 ### Tips

-1. Explore all the pages and functionalities of Juice Shop.
+- Explore all the pages and functionalities of Juice Shop.
-1. Find the hidden scoreboard.
+- Find the hidden scoreboard.
 This will contain a list of vulnerabilities that you can catch for this exercise.

+Focus on these challenges first, as they are closely related to what we have learnt:

+**Injection:**
+1. Login Bender ^
+2. Login Jim ^
+3. Login Admin ^

+**Broken Authentication:**
+1. Password Strength: Log in with the administrator's user credentials without previously changing them or applying SQL Injection. ^

+**Sensitive Data Exposure:**
+1. Confidential Document: Access a confidential document.
+2. Exposed Metrics: Find the endpoint that serves usage data to be scraped by a popular monitoring system.

+**Broken Access Control:**
+1. Admin Section: Access the administration section of the store.
+2. Five-Star Feedback: Get rid of all 5-star customer feedback.
+3. Forged feedback: Post some feedback in another users name. ^

+**Security Misconfiguration:**
+1. Error Handling: Provoke an error that is neither very gracefully nor consistently handled.

+**XSS:**
+1. Bonus Payload ^
+2. DOM XSS ^

+*^ Tutorial available in scoreboard.*